acceleratedscience/open-ad-toolkit/README_plugins_development.md

 A simple manual on how to create your first OpenAD plugin in minutes.

-This is an easy way to you integrate your own application with all of OpenAD's functionality like the molecule viewer and more.
+A plugin is an easy way for your application to integrate with all of OpenAD's functionality like the molecule viewer and more.

 <br>